 They are not your typical hippie, as they can be very strictly structurized and organized at war operations (guerilla tactics are common here, as well as big-front combat), but if in peace times they also relax (light drugs are common here), and many additionally do scientific research to further study the zone and its miracles.

 AIMS: Primary aim of the freedom faction is to open the zone to everybody on this world.

-As long as the dutiers are still in the Zone, these have a priority as well, they will be shot on sight.
+As long as the dutiers are still in the Zone, these have a priority, as they will be shot on sight.